Period blockage: symptoms and solutions

 Finally, to alleviate causes such as stress, alternative medicine such as sophrology or naturopathy can help you relax and combat anxiety, eating disorders etc...

-Blocking FAQs periods
+FAQs on blocked periods

-What are the symptoms of a blocked periods ?
+What are the symptoms of blocked periods?

 Why are my periods blocked?

-lThere are many possible reasons for periods 's blockage: stress, psychological shock, pregnancy, menopause, sopk, medication, etc. Only lcan help you determine the cause of the blockage.
+There are a number of reasons why your period may be blocked: stress, psychological shock, pregnancy, menopause, sopk, medication, etc. Only the advice of a healthcare professional can help you determine the cause.

 You may also like :